blobfysh/Lootcord/README.md

-⚠️ Lootcord will no longer run on this code in the near future, it has been rewritten to Typescript and made private.
-This code is outdated and does not support Discord slash commands which will be a requirement in the future for Discord bots.
+⚠️ Lootcord no longer runs on this code, it has been rewritten to Typescript and made private.
+This code is outdated and does not fully support Discord slash commands which will be a requirement in the future for Discord bots.
 I will not provide any assistance regarding this repository.

 <div>
   <p align="center">